 You may already have vendors that you pay on terms, but ask (rather than assume) that they report the payments.
 If they don’t, consider opening accounts with new vendors after verifying they’ll report your payments.

-5. Pay those vendors early.
+5. Pay vendors early

-One widely-used business credit score, the Dun & Bradstreet PAYDEX® score, ranges from 1 to 100, with 100 being the best score.
+One widely used business credit score, the Dun & Bradstreet PAYDEX® score, ranges from 1 to 100, with 100 being the best score.
 The score is based on your payment history with vendors.

 Paying on time can get you a good score — up to 80.
 But what some business owners may not realize is that to get the highest PAYDEX score, you need to pay vendors early.

-6. Use your business credit to manage your cash flow.
+6. Use your business credit to manage your cash flow

 One potential benefit of building your business’s credit is you may become eligible for lower rates and better terms with vendors.
 Both of these can help you manage your cash flow — the lifeblood of many businesses.
 You can also use a business credit card to manage your cash flow.

 A credit card’s grace period lets you avoid interest charges, while lines of credit might accrue interest immediately.
 Heads up, though: If you revolve a balance on your credit card, the interest rate may be higher than what you’d pay on your credit line.

-7. Monitor your business credit reports.
+7. Monitor your credit reports

 Errors and fraudulent activity can affect your business’s credit and make it difficult — and more expensive — to borrow money.
 Make a point of checking your business credit reports for errors a few times each year.
 If you find one, you can try to get it corrected by filing a dispute with the respective business credit bureau.